zzhangjii/learning-library/lab-guides/LabGuide050.md

 ### **STEP 2**: Start VNC Viewer

-Using VNC Viewer to connect to your provisioned account.
+Use VNC Viewer to connect to your provisioned account.

 - Enter the connect string you were given and hit **Return**.
 (Example Shown below).